Are Black Cats Dumb?

 Are Black Cats Intelligent?

 Yes, black cats are intelligent.
-In fact, all cats are considered to be among the most intelligent of domesticated animals.
+All cats are considered to be among the most intelligent of domesticated animals.
 But there’s no scientific evidence to suggest that any one color of cat is more intelligent than another.

 Do Black Cats Have Weird Personalities?